tonyvict/tp/docs/DeveloperGuide.md

 - **Commons**: Contains shared utilities such as `Messages`, `LogsCenter`, and custom exceptions.

 This modular structure supports easy feature addition (e.g., new commands) with minimal changes to existing code.

+---

+## **Appendix: Instructions for Manual Testing**

+This section provides guidance to manually verify the new or modified features of ClassRosterPro.
+Each subsection gives a test path and copy‑pasteable inputs.
+Refer to the User Guide for full syntax.
+Ensure sample data in `data/addressbook.json` is loaded before testing.

+### 1. Quick Search

+Purpose: Instantly locate students by typing into the search box.

+Steps to test:
+1. Launch the app and ensure several students are listed.
+2. Click into the Quick Search box (above the contact list).
+3. Type:
+   - `alex`

+Expected: The list updates instantly to show only contacts whose name, phone, or email contains "alex".

+Clear the search box.
+Expected: The full list reappears.

+Edge case: Type a non‑existent string such as `zzz`.
+The list should show no students and no error message.

+### 2. Tag and Filter

+Purpose: Add attributes to students and filter by them.

+Steps to test:
+1. Tag a student with attributes:
+   - `tag 1 attr/subject=Math attr/age=16`
+2. Verify tags appear under the student's details.
+3. Filter students by multiple attributes:
+   - `filter attr/subject=Math attr/age=16`

+Expected: Only students with both `subject=Math` and `age=16` are displayed.

+Reset view:
+- `list`

+### 3. Schedule and Unschedule Lessons

+Purpose: Create and remove scheduled lessons.

+Steps to test:
+1. Schedule a lesson for the first student:
+   - `schedule 1 start/14:00 end/15:00 date/2025-11-01 sub/Science`

+Expected: A lesson entry appears in the expanded student card.

+Try scheduling an overlapping lesson (same date/time).
+Expected: Error about overlapping lesson.

+Remove the lesson:
+- `unschedule 1 lesson/1`

+### 4. Attendance Tracking

+Purpose: Mark and unmark lesson attendance.

+Steps to test:
+1. Ensure a student has a scheduled lesson (see previous test).
+2. Mark attendance:
+   - `mark 1 lesson/1`

+Expected: Lesson marked as "Attended".

+Unmark attendance:
+- `unmark 1 lesson/1`

+Expected: Lesson reverted to "Not attended".

+### 5. Grade Recording

+Purpose: Record grades for multiple subjects/assessments.

+Steps to test:
+1. Add grades to a student:
+   - `grade 1 sub/MATH/WA1/85 sub/SCIENCE/Quiz1/92`

+Expected: Grades appear under the student's card.

+2. Add another grade for the same subject/assessment to test overwrite behavior:
+   - `grade 1 sub/MATH/WA1/90`

+Expected: The score updates to 90.

+### 6. Open and Close Student Cards

+Purpose: Expand or collapse individual contact cards to view details.

+Steps to test:
+1. Open:
+   - `open 1`
+   - Expected: The first student's card expands to show all details (lessons, grades, tags).
+2. Close:
+   - `close 1`
+   - Expected: The same card collapses back to summary view.
+3. Try opening multiple cards:
+   - `open 2`
+   - Expected: Both card 1 and 2 can stay open simultaneously.

+### 7. Delete Attributes

+Purpose: Remove specific attributes (tags) from a student.

+Steps to test:
+1. Add attributes first (if not present):
+   - `tag 1 attr/subject=Math attr/level=Sec3`
+2. Delete an attribute:
+   - `deltag 1 attr/level`

+Expected: Only the `level` attribute is removed; `subject=Math` remains.

+### 8. Data Persistence Verification

+Purpose: Confirm that data modifications are saved correctly.

+Steps to test:
+1. Modify data using any commands above (e.g., add tags, schedule a lesson, add grades).
+2. Exit the app.
+3. Reopen the app.

+Expected: All changes persist (e.g., added tags, scheduled lessons, grades).